MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 # Working With the Context

-With the persistent container set up, _our app will now be able to interact with CoreData!_
+With the persistent container set up, _our app will now be able to interact with Core Data!_

-Most interactions with CoreData will occur through an instance of a subclass of `NSManagedObjectContext`, the portal through which our app will create new entities, save changes, and fetch from the store.
+Most interactions with Core Data will occur through an instance of a subclass of `NSManagedObjectContext`, the portal through which our app will create new entities, save changes, and fetch from the store.

 The persistent container comes with a `NSManagedObjectContext` as one of its built-in properties.
-This context property provides an environment — a type of temporary “scratchpad” — where CoreData objects can be created and managed entirely in memory.
+This context property provides an environment — a type of temporary “scratchpad” — where Core Data objects can be created and managed entirely in memory.

 When asking the context to fetch data, the context will work with its **persistent store coordinator** to bring temporary copies of its object graph and entities into memory.